0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 ```

 - It is the first time that the narrator is finally calling out the deed by its name as something that he did not have control over
-- He begins to realize that everything that happened was not a pre-determined destiny or a tragedy, it was a deliberate attempt
+- He begins to realize that everything that happened was not a pre-determined destiny or a tragedy, it was a deliberate attempt by his abuser to get him to the point of distruction

 ```ad-quote
 title: **revisited** 7:1:9-11